h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 scp -i $H2O_DAI_SCORING_PEM $HOME/Downloads/scorer.zip ubuntu@$H2O_DAI_SCORING_INSTANCE:/home/ubuntu
 ```

-It may take up to 7 minutes for the transfer to complete.
+It may take up to 7 minutes for the transfer to be completed.

 ![move-py-scoring-pipeline-to-ec2](assets/move-py-scoring-pipeline-to-ec2.jpg)